What is a board certification?

 Are the oral surgeons at Siouxland Oral and Maxillofacial Surgery board certified?

-Oral surgeons who advertise themselves as Diplomates of the American Board of Oral and Maxillofacial Surgery, such as Dr. Denis Miller and Dr. Louis George, are in fact board certified.
+Oral surgeons who advertise themselves as Diplomates of the American Board of Oral and Maxillofacial Surgery, such as Dr. Denis Miller, and Dr. Louis George, are in fact board certified.
 Drs.
-Miller and George are highly dedicated to providing each and every patient with the highest quality of care, which is why they elected to receive their board certifications.
+Miller, George, and Leet are highly dedicated to providing each and every patient with the highest quality of care.
 Patients can trust that our oral surgeons are constantly looking for ways to continue their education and improve their surgical knowledge and techniques.
 If you’re interested in learning more about our oral surgeons or their board certifications, you can visit their doctor bio pages or schedule a visit to our office.
 We look forward to speaking with you.